valentineejimole/web/apps/base-docs/docs/app-tools/basenames/basenames-wagmi-tutorial.md

 slug: /basenames-tutorial-using-wagmi
 description: 'A tutorial that teaches how to integrate Basenames to your wagmi/viem App'
 author: hughescoin
-keywords:
-  ['build on base', 'viem', 'wagmi', 'frontend', 'onchain app development']
+keywords: ['build on base', 'viem', 'wagmi', 'frontend', 'onchain app development']
 tags: ['account abstraction']
 difficulty: beginner
-displayed_sidebar: null
 ---

 # Add Basenames to your onchain app